-NOTE:

-This is a CONTROLLED Document.
-Any documents appearing in paper form are not controlled and should be checked against the on-line file version prior to use.

-Notice: This Document hardcopy must be used for reference purpose only.

-The on-line copy is the current version of the document.

 GENERAL

 Scope of Work

 The Consultant will schedule and arrange for meetings throughout the progress of the Work, prepare a meeting agenda with regular participant input and distribute with written notice of each meeting, preside at meetings, record minutes to include any significant proceedings and decisions, accept participant feedback/comments and amend minutes as required and reproduce and distribute copies of the minutes, after each meeting, to the participants and any parties affected by meeting decisions.
 Minutes are to be distributed within one week of the meeting following sign-off by the Region.